 - Data integrity control

 - Multiple nodes handling

-Gea : Low Cost, equipped with single frequency GNSS receiver, long range low power radio module and back up battery.
+Gea : Entry level, equipped with single frequency GNSS receiver, long range low power consumption radio module and back up battery.

-Gemini : High precision (submillimetric) high rate, dual frequency high accuracy receiver, can be either connected with WiFi or LAN cable, baselines can be as long as 100Km.
+Gemini : High precision (submillimetric) high rate, dual frequency high accuracy receiver, can be either connected by WiFi or LAN cable, baselines can be as long as 100Km.